IbrahimNabid/Jazzy-Sounds-and-Lights-Memory-Game/README.md

    https://html.form.guide/snippets/css-button-rounded-corners/ - I also used this site to learn more about how I can alter the buttons because I was curious and wanted to learn more beyond just the description given in the prework instructions.
 I ended up following this website and made my buttons into circles.

    https://www.w3schools.com/js/default.asp - I used this site to learn more about javascript and how I can improve my code.
+I especially used this to help me figure out how to create lists of random numbers in JavaScript.

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)

-[YOUR ANSWER HERE]
+Another challenge that I encountered in creating this submission was that my start and stop buttons would not work.
+To be more specfic, although I had carefully followed all the instructions in the pre-work guide, my start and stop buttons would both appear simultaneously and even if I clicked on any of them, the other button would not hide.
+I proceeded to overcome this in a couple of steps.
+First, I compared my code with that of the pre-work guide and spent some time on getting a good understanding of the logic behind the code so I can debug if needed.
+Then I began playing around with the code and testing different bits to pinpoint which part was wrong.
+However, even after doing these two steps, I still could not find the error.
+Then, I decided to show my code to a friend and get a second opinion on what could be wrong.
+Although he could not find it either, he gave me advice and tips on how to debug in glitch such as using the terminal or logs option.
+After that

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) [YOUR ANSWER HERE]